paul-hammant/tbd/content/feature-flags/index.md

 the application would be incapable at runtime of having that capability if the build were not invoked with the suitable flag somehow.

+## A/B testing and betas

+Pushing code that's turned off into production, allows you to turn it on for ephemeral reasons - You want a subset of users to knowingly or unknowingly try it out.
+A/B testing (driven by marketing) are possible with runtime flagss.
+So is having beta versions of functionality/features available to groups.

 ## Tech Debt - pitfall

 Flags get put in to codebases over time, and often get forgotten as dev teams pivot towards new business deliverables.